davidhozic/discord-advertisement-framework/docs/source/guide/GUI/control.rst

     :align: center

-**Start** button will, like the name suggest, start the framework.
+**Start** button will, like the name suggest, start the framework (or connect to a remote server, see :ref:`Remote control (GUI)`).
-If the **Load all at start** checkbox inside *Schema definition* tab is checked, it will also load all of the defined accounts into DAF.
+If the **Load all at start** checkbox inside *Schema definition* tab, Accounts frame, is checked, it will also load all of the defined account templates into DAF.
+Additionally the selected logger inside the Logging frame is set to be used to log messages and invites links and it cannot be changed unless the framework is restarted (the same goes for remote).

-You can tell the framework is running when the buttons change colors:

-Additionally you can see the framework reporting successful initialization inside the *Output* tab.
+Inside the *Output* tab, the core's output can be viewed reporting any runtime errors.

 .. image:: images/gui-started-output-defined-accounts.png
-    :width: 20cm
     :align: center